• Student Portal

 • Workplace practical training insurance

-• Work Placement Kit: Uniform, Name Badge, Workbook and Goodies
+• Work Placement Kit: Uniform, Name Badge, and Workbook

 *Fees, inclusions and payment plan amounts are subject to change.
 If you decide to withdraw from study for any reason, refunds are not issued.
 Please see our policies page for full details.
 Concession rates are not available for this course